dwisiswant0/findom-xss/README.md

 $ ./findom-xss.sh https://target.host/about-us.html
 ```

 This will run the tool against `target.host`.

-Or if you have a list of targets you want to scan.
+URLs can also be piped to findom-xss and scan on them.
+For example:
 ```
-$ cat urls.txt | xargs -I % ./findom-xss.sh %
+$ cat urls.txt | ./findom-xss.sh
 ```

 The second argument can be used to specify an output file.